Prospecting shouldn’t be so daunting.

 The Gatekeeper Is Not the Enemy

-The goal is reaching the right person, which means getting past the gatekeeper.
 The #1 reason sales teams find their job so daunting is they believe circumventing the gatekeeper is the answer to their lead generation woes.
 They’ve become convinced that digital technology should solve all their business development challenges, but there’s still no button to push that will make gatekeepers grant them access to decision-makers.
-That requires conversations and real-world relationship-building—skills that many salespeople have let become rusty.
+That requires conversations and real-world relationship building—skills that many salespeople have let become rusty.

 The decision-makers you want to reach aren’t playing hide-and-seek with your team.
-They are, however, unreachable to cold callers—thanks, in large part, to the assistants whose job is to protect their time.
+They are, however, unreachable by cold call—thanks, in large part, to the assistants whose job is to protect their time.
 These dutiful gatekeepers are not only used to salespeople trying to get past them; they know every trick in the book.

-One assistant told me many cold callers lie and tell him the CEO asked them to reach out.
+One assistant told me cold callers lie and tell him the CEO asked them to reach out.
 Most are cocky; others are downright rude; and some try to lay on the charm.
 A lot of them keep calling, hoping to eventually get the green light.
-But no matter how suave they think they are, he shuts them down without a second thought.
+But no matter how suave they think they are, he shuts down every cold call without a second thought.
 There’s only one way to get past him, and that is to be an expected and welcome call.

 Are You Always Successful at Getting Past the Gatekeeper?

-I’ve been polling sales audiences for years about their top challenges, and the gatekeeper always comes up.
+I’ve been polling sales audiences for years about their top challenges, and it’s typically the gatekeeper.
 So, I included the question “Do you always get past the gatekeeper?” in my Referral I.Q.
 Quiz (a 14-question “Yes/No” assessment that can be completed in a few minutes).
-Out of more than 400 respondents, 78.84 percent answered no.
+Out of almost 600 respondents, 79 percent answered no.

 Well, that’s embarrassing.
 After all the effort put into getting past the gatekeeper, salespeople flunk again and again.
 What does that say about your team’s prospecting prowess?

 This does, however, explain why prospecting is so challenging for most sales teams.
 According to CSO Insights, the #1 sales execution challenge is the ability to generate enough qualified leads, and the problem is only getting worse.
-In 2015, 43.6 percent of firms identified this sales execution challenge.
-In 2016, it was 53.3 percent.
+CSO Insights’ 2018-2019 Sales Performance survey of nearly 900 global sales leaders identified four main objectives:

 The Trick to Getting Past the Gatekeeper: Be a Welcome Call

 Research by IDC and LinkedIn proves this point.
-In a survey of business buyers, 76.2 percent said they prefer to work with vendors who have been recommended by someone they know, and 73 percent prefer to work with salespeople who’ve been referred.
+In a survey of business buyers, 76.2 percent said they prefer to work with vendors who have been recommended by someone they know, and 73 percent prefer to work with referred salespeople.
 That explains why another study by Amplifinity found that leads generated from referrals convert 4X better than marketing leads.

-I’ve spent more than two decades working with sales teams on referral prospecting, and I’ve seen what happens when they adopt a referral process.
+I’ve spent more than two decades working with sales teams on selling through referrals, and I’ve seen what happens when they adopt a referral process.
 Sales reps:

 - Get every meeting at the level that counts with one call